alexbaranov43/comment-task/README.md

 # INSTALLATION GUIDE

 ## Initial Steps

+* git clone the repository and CD into the repository in the terminal
 * Make sure MAMP is running!

 * Make sure to install Composer globally.
 If it is not installed globally check out the guide at https://getcomposer.org/doc/00-intro.md